The Croatia Blue Cave tourIs it worth it in 2026?

 Share

-Before you book your Blue Cave Tour, read this honest, unbiased guide.
-We’ll tell you what Blue Cave is really like and offer our tips for making the most of your trip.
+The Blue Cave tour is on a lot of “must-see” lists for visitors to Croatia.
+Before you book your Blue Cave tour, we recommend reading this guide.
+We’ll tell you what Blue Cave is really like, and offer our tips for making the most of your day trip.

-What is the Blue Cave?
+What is Blue Cave?

 Getting to Blue Cave

-Blue Cave tours mostly depart from the towns of Split, Hvar, Brač, and Dubrovnik.
+Blue Cave tours mostly depart from Split, Hvar , Brač, Korčula, and Dubrovnik.
 From Split, the journey takes at least 90 minutes by powerboat, depending on horsepower and weather conditions.
-From Hvar Town, it takes at least an hour to arrive in good wind – the journey is longer from Stari Grad and Jelsa.
-Dubrovnik is farther from Blue Cave than Split, so you can expect correspondingly greater travel times.

 What looks close on a map is not necessarily so.
 Most tours leave port at 9am and return at 6pm.
 You can easily spend half the day or more in transit on a speedboat.
 These boats are propelled by powerful, loud engines that drown out conversation and music.
 The waves on the open sea will create too much bounce for you to read or scroll your phone.
 In addition, many tour boats do not have sunshades, so there is nowhere to hide from the blistering sun and its reflection off the water.
 You may get lucky and spot a pod of dolphins en route but mostly, you will be getting a good, long look at the sea.